Safety checklist for Leaders

-Ensure all meetings, events or activities have an identified leader in charge that oversees the activity and all adults and young people.
+Make sure all meetings, events or activities have an identified leader in charge that oversees the activity and all adults and young people.
 This includes responsibility for registers, headcounts, allocation of roles to specific adults and checking they are aware of their specific responsibilities (see leader in charge info at scouts.org.uk/safety).
-The best way of doing this is for all adults who will be involved in the activity to agree which one of them will undertake this function.
+The best way of doing this is for all adults who will be involved in the activity to agree which one of them will take on this role.

 Putting Safety on the agenda

-- Ensure you understand how and when to record and report incidents and accidents.
-Information is contained within the purple card.
+- Make sure you understand how and when to record and report incidents and accidents.
+Information is contained within the Purple Card.

-- Discuss safety at events, activities and camp-planning meetings and reviews.
+- Discuss safety at events, activities, camp planning meetings and reviews.

-- Give young people appropriate training, guidance or rules.
+- Give young people and adults appropriate training, guidance or rules.